DC-Code123/DailyTaskManager-RS/README.md

 # DailyTaskManager-RS

-This is the Translated version of the make CPP file which is called: "DailyTaskManager-CPP"
+This is the Translated version of the CPP file which is called: "DailyTaskManager-CPP"